 Welcome to the hangover, the undesirable period between trying to get out of bed without hating life and once again being a normal, contributing member of society.

-Ethanol, acetaldehyde, acetate: the degree to which any of those molecules is responsible for hangovers is unclear, but hangover headaches and other symptoms are likely caused in part by the damage from inflammation and oxidative stress suffered by the brain and other tissues.
+Ethanol, acetaldehyde, acetate: the degree to which any of those molecules is responsible for hangovers is still unclear, but hangover headaches and other symptoms are likely caused in part by the damage from inflammation and oxidative stress suffered by the brain and other tissues.
+This can result in mitochondrial dysfunction and thus impaired energy metabolism.

 Congeners may be another hangover factor.
 Like alcohol, congeners are chemicals produced during fermentation, and they contribute greatly to the taste and aroma of most alcoholic beverages.
 Some are toxic, however, which may explain why different beverages with the same amount of ethanol seem to have different hangover severities.